 - Lock the back wheel to the frame.
 The goal here is to have a hidden lock behind your bags or WheelSkirts that locks the back wheel to the bike frame.
 A simple U-lock can get the job done.
 This will make the bike impossible to wheel away without cutting a second lock if the front lock is removed.

 - Remove the easy-to-steal-ables.
 If you are going to be inside a shop for more than a few minutes, we recommend removing anything that is easy to pilfer off of your bike.
-While a bike thief might not find stealing your bike worth the effort, a run of the mill jerk might want to just be mean and steal something small off the bike like a book from your front bag.
-EdgeRunner 10e, 9e and 8e owners can additionally remove their battery and Intuvia display to bring those items with them when they lock up their bike to deter thieves further.
-(For eSwoop and eClassic owners this is not an option since the Purion display is not removable and the battery requires uninstalling the Hooptie to remove).
+While a bike thief might not find stealing your bike worth the effort, a run of the mill meanie might want to just be rude and steal something small off the bike like a book from your front bag.
+If you have an electric bike, consider removing your battery and bringing it in with.
+Those with the Intuvia or Kiox display can also remove the display and bring that as well.
+(The Purion display is not removable in this way).

 Additional measures for theft prevention